home page

 Submission

-• Entry Applications, Abstracts and Supplementary Information become the property of POLCYB, and WILL NOT be returned to sender.
+• Entry Forms, Abstracts and Supplementary Information become the property of POLCYB, and WILL NOT be returned to sender.
 DO NOT SEND Original Copies of Supplementary Information.

-• Applicants agree that POLCYB may use the name(s) of the initiative/investigation partners and materials in promotional POLCYB campaigns, and authorize POLCYB to duplicate and distribute to POLCYB members copies of the materials for the purposes of training.
+• Candidates agree that POLCYB may use the name(s) of the initiative/investigation partners and materials in promotional POLCYB campaigns, and authorize POLCYB to duplicate and distribute to POLCYB Members copies of the materials for the purposes of training.

 • If you wish to have any materials returned to sender, please include a self-addressed, stamped envelope in your submission, and list the materials you wish POLCYB to return to sender.